uchicago-psd-it/puppet-tcpwrappers/README.markdown

 ### Public Classes

 * tcpwrappers: Main class which installs and configured tcpwrappers.
 Parameters can be passed via class declaration or hiera.
-* tcpwrappers::allow: Class for creating a hosts.allow rule.
 * tcpwrappers::allows: Class for creating multiple hosts.allow rules via hiera data files or by passing a hash as a parameter directly.

 ### Private Classes

 * tcpwrappers::config: Class which performs some initial configuration of tcpwrappers.
 All behavior is driven using parameters to the main class.
+* tcpwrappers::install: Class which performs installation of the tcp_wrappers package.
+All behavior is driven using parameters to the main class.

+### Public Defined Types

+* tcpwrappers::allow: Creates a hosts.allow concat fragment.

 ### Parameters